Ben-EJ/WebDev1/report.md

-# ATIWD2 Report
+# **ATIWD2 Report**
 ## Parsing methods
 ### DOM
-There are many methods of parsing files like XML.
-The first being DOM, this is where the document is treated like tree data struckture, where in nodes of said tree, represent a given part of the document (MDN, 2022).
+There are many methods of parsing files like XML that exist in a whole range of programming languages.
+The first of which being DOM.
+This is where the document is treated like tree data structure, where in nodes of said tree, represent a given part of the document (MDN, 2022).
 This method of document parsing is supported by many languages, such as Javascript and Python.
 #### Example of DOM with HTML and Javascript
 Here is an example of how this can be used in Javascript/HTML:
 ##### HTML Example: